DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 either -stop or -trap command line flag. -stop will cause the process to stop at the error, -trap will cause it to trap it and continue loading.
 An example is below.
-This query should be run from within the directory you have extracted TorQ and the TorQ Finance Starter Pack to.
+This query should be run from within the directory you have extracted TorQ and the TorQ-Crypto Pack to.

     q torq.q -load code/processes/rdb.q -stackid 6000 -proctype rdb -procname rdb1 -U config/passwords/accesslist.txt -localtime -g 1 -T 180 -debug -stop